jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Hmm. `#submatrix` is expensive because it allocates a new, default `Array`.
 Since it's only called (so far) by `#determinant`, I wonder if I can get away with having `#submatrix` work with simpler memory models, like returning a simple `Vec` that only gets converted into an `Array` as needed.
 Something to think about when the rendering times get onerous again.
 Maybe I can use [Saruss's Rule](https://github.com/apanasara/Saruss_3x3_Determinant)?

 Anyway, that's enough for today.
 I have work-related tasks to tackle!

+Got a lot done!
+Going to treat myself to a bit more Rust work before I leave for the day.

+# 12Feb2020

+New day, new Cucumber scenarios!
+Let's get to work.

+Oops!
+Good thing I was paying enough attention.
+Looks like I won't actually need to support multiple lights, at least not within the scope of this book.
+Goodbye, `Vec`!
+Hello, smaller scope!